textkernel/tx-java/examples/parsing/Basic Parsing.md

             ParseResumeResponse response = client.parseResume(request);
             //if we get here, it was 200-OK and all operations succeeded

-            //now we can use the response from Sovren to ouput some of the data from the resume printBasicResumeInfo(response);
+            //now we can use the response from Sovren to output some of the data from the resume printBasicResumeInfo(response);
         }
         catch (SovrenException e) {